Posted January 2020

 It’s rare that Boomerocity interviews anyone who isn’t a musical artist or author.
 However, the story of WFLIII Drums and its owner intrigued me and the opportunity to chat with him presented itself, so I pounced on it.

 Calling me from his Chicago office, Bill and I hit it off immediately.
 Kind, engaging, and personable, we got to know each other quickly and drilled into the story of his latest venture.
-To that point, I asked him to share the back story of why his family sold the original Ludwig company what happened afterwards, and why his is back into the business again.
+To that point, I asked him to share the back story of why his family sold the original Ludwig company what happened afterward, and why he is back into the business again.

 “Well, there's a lot of why's in there, but I'll try to hit them all.